 In a world of consolidations, mergers, closures, and bankruptcies, healthcare delivery systems can't afford to lose billions and must implement or enhance violence prevention programs.

-A comprehensive violence prevention program is proactive, structured, and rooted in evidence.
-The top components of a workplace violence prevention program include:
+A comprehensive workplace violence prevention plan is proactive, structured, and rooted in evidence.
+The roadmap to and key components of a healthcare workplace violence prevention program include:

 After an incident, it's not enough to fill out a report and move on.
 Offer debriefs, counseling, and modified shifts for team members who’ve been impacted.
 Violence is traumatic, and healing isn’t measured by a clock.